Updated: Aug 26

 help drill the use of "a/an" before singular nouns

 And, as most of my materials, the cards do not require the teacher to work with the student.
 They all have answer cards for the students to check their own answers.
 Control of error, am I right? 😁

 I'll let you be the judge of the final product 😉

 It is a matching activity: the student need to create a sentence for each picture using the velcro cards.
-If they don't know the vocabulary I give them a dictionary (iPad) and tell them to check it.
+If they don't know the vocabulary I give them a dictionary or a picture dictionary and tell them to check it.